Darra, Queensland: Education

-Darra State School is a government primary (Prep-6) school for boys and girls at Winslow Street (27.5705°S 152.9534°E).
+Darra State School is a government primary (Preparatory to Year 6) school for boys and girls at Winslow Street (27.5705°S 152.9534°E).
 In 2017, the school had an enrolment of 201 students with 22 teachers (16 full-time equivalent) and 17 non-teaching staff (12 full-time equivalent).

-Our Lady of the Sacred Heart Catholic Primary School is a Catholic primary (Prep-6) school for boys and girls at 115 Darra Station Road (27.5680°S 152.9522°E).
+Our Lady of the Sacred Heart Catholic Primary School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 115 Darra Station Road (27.5680°S 152.9522°E).
 In 2017, the school had an enrolment of 531 students with 38 teachers (33 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).

+There are no secondary schools in Darra.
+The nearest government secondary schools are Centenary State High School in Jindalee to the north, Corinda State High School in Corinda to the north-east, and Glenala State High School in Durack to the south-west.

 Amenities

 Linh Son Temple, a Vietnamese Buddhist temple is located in the suburb.

 Darra Vietnamese Uniting Church is at 6 Lee Road (27.5670°S 152.9523°E).

 Transport

 Darra railway station provides access to regular Queensland Rail City network services to Brisbane CBD, Ipswich, Rosewood and Springfield.
 When the railway was completed in 1876 "with a stop at nine mile eighty four chain gate", halfway between the planned Oxley railway station and Wacol railway station, the site was set for the future Darra.
 The station was once the terminus for the first of Brisbane's electric rail lines, linked to Ferny Grove railway station in 1979.